Suzette Castle-Mackie Psychotherapy, BUPA registered, UKCP, MBACP

 - Tackling the psychological aspects of obesity in weight management groups, working with Acceptance Commitment Therapy (ACT) and Cognitive Behavioural Therapy (CBT).

 - Psychotherapist and Counsellor for Cotswold Counselling.
 Face-to-face sessions offering both short and long term psychotherapy with Adults.

 - Help-line volunteer and Trustee for AAA-Norcap (Adults Affected by Adoption)

-- Fully trained Respite Foster carer working with children with ADHD, Autism, anxiety and attachment disorder.
+- Respite Foster carer trained in working with children with ADHD, Autism, anxiety and attachment disorder.

 - Listener and Trainer for The Samaritans working with adults and teenagers through face-to-face, email and telephone contact working with despair, self-harming and suicidal feelings.

 - Facilitator, Learning and Development Consultant and Communications Skills Trainer for 17 years with a broad range of organisations in the Public and Private Sector on staff and management training programmes and strategic reviews.